michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_spring2024/hw1.md

 **2.1.3.** Do you see any associations that could be defined as representational harms (see below) learned by a bag-of-words model of this SNLI corpus?
 If so, which type do you see?
 Provide examples that support your conclusions.
 If you don't find any potential harms, provide examples of what you examined and how you interpreted those associations.<br/>

 ### 2.2 Qualitative analysis
 In this section, you will explore the contexts in the dataset that lead to high PMI association with context words, especially for any words that show social bias (if you found any). *1st-order similarity* is when a target word (in this, case, an identity label) occurs in the same document with a top-associated term.
 This might not be very informative to see how these words are related in the dataset.
 If not, look at *2nd-order similarity*, in which the two words occur with similar context words.
 This can also be examined by looking at the vectors for the identity term and the highly associated other term in the term-context matrix.
-These vectors may share high values in certain dimensions that correspond to certain context words.
+These vectors may share high values in dimensions that correspond to certain context words.

 #### Tasks for section 2.2
 *For the report:*<br/>